Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/Post.md

 It also doesn't account for the fact that isolation has a cost in itself and isn't something that comes for free simply by "avoiding" external interactions.
 Given how much effort it takes to write and maintain mocks, it's entirely possible that a less-isolated test can be cheaper and end up providing more confidence, albeit running slightly slower.

-If you consider these aspects, it seems likely that the scale is not linear after all and that the point of highest return on investment resides somewhere closer to the middle rather than at the unit level:
+If you consider these aspects, it seems likely that the scale is not linear after all and that the point of the highest return on investment resides somewhere closer to the middle rather than at the unit level:

 ![Graph that shows that the scale of cost & speed might not be linear to integration.](Test-conversion-efficiency.png)